cyralinc/terraform-provider-cyral/docs/resources/integration_logging.md

 - `datadog` (Block Set, Max: 1) Represents the configuration data required for the Datadog's log management system. (see [below for nested schema](#nestedblock--datadog))
 - `elk` (Block Set, Max: 1) Represents the configuration data required for the ELK stack log management system. (see [below for nested schema](#nestedblock--elk))
 - `fluent_bit` (Block Set, Max: 1) Represents a custom Fluent Bit configuration which will be utilized by the sidecar's log shipper. (see [below for nested schema](#nestedblock--fluent_bit))
 - `receive_audit_logs` (Boolean) Whether or not Cyral audit logs should be forwarded to this logging integration.
-Declaration not supported with `fluent_bit` block.
+Declaration not supported in conjunction with `fluent_bit` block.
 - `splunk` (Block Set, Max: 1) Represents the configuration data required for the Splunk log management system. (see [below for nested schema](#nestedblock--splunk))
 - `sumo_logic` (Block Set, Max: 1) Represents the configuration data required for the Sumo Logic log management system. (see [below for nested schema](#nestedblock--sumo_logic))